Voyager006/Autosplitters/Trackmania Turbo/README.md

 ## Features

-- Proper IGT calculation, down to thousandths (not displayed)
+- IGT reflects the race time down to thousandths (not displayed)
 - Starts after the countdown on the first map played
 - Splits on map finish
 - Resets when restarting the first map played